pmndrs/jotai/docs/core.md

 ## atom

 `atom` is a function to create an atom config.
 It's an object and the object identity is important.
-You can create it from everywhere.
-Once created, you shouldn't modify the object.
+It can be created from anywhere and once created, you shouldn't modify the object.
 (Note: There might be an advanced use case to mutate atom configs after creation.
 At the moment, it's not officially supported though.)

 ```js
 const primitiveAtom = atom(initialValue)